 Protect Your Plumbing and Prevent Water Damage

 Most people do not realize that extreme heat is one of the biggest causes of water damage I deal with.
-It sounds backwards, but I see it every summer in this valley.
+It sounds backwards, but I see it every summer in this valley, and with May 2026 approaching fast, the trend is already repeating itself.
 When temperatures spike, AC condensate production goes through the roof.
 Your cooling system is pulling moisture out of the air and routing it through a drain line.
 When that line clogs, the water backs up into your ceiling, walls, or flooring.
 I have responded to homes in Summerlin and Henderson where the homeowner had no idea their AC was dumping gallons of water into their attic until the ceiling started sagging.

 Heat also stresses plumbing.
 PVC pipes in unconditioned spaces like attics and exterior walls expand in extreme heat.
 Supply line connections at water heaters and washing machines can develop slow leaks that go unnoticed until real damage is done.